Is Puerto Vallarta Safe to Travel Right Now?

 - Don’t take your valuables to the beach with you if you’re alone and have nobody else to look after them.
 Store them in the safe inside your hotel room.

 - Try not to stay at a hostel.
-They’re cheap but they usually don’t have enough security.
-Hotels might be more expensive but they’ll offer you peace of mind that your valuables are safe.
-Also nowadays in pandemic times, it’s not the safest thing to do to sleep in a dorm room with other 10 strangers.
-I wouldn’t do it anyway but if that’s your travel style I would reconsider that.
+They’re cheap, but they usually don’t have enough security.
+Hotels might be more expensive, but they’ll offer you peace of mind that your valuables are safe.

-- You should convert your currency as soon as you arrive in Mexico but not at the airport.
-Bank or casa de Cambio will give you the best rates. carrying Mexican pesos with you will save you a lot of hassles and money when it comes to buying local food and souvenirs at the market and in Puerto Vallarta, you will want to do that.
+- You should convert your currency as soon as you arrive in Mexico, but not at the airport.
+A bank or a Casa de Cambio will give you the best rates. carrying Mexican pesos with you will save you a lot of hassles and money when it comes to buying local food and souvenirs at the market and in Puerto Vallarta, you will want to do that.
 Read why in my post on Puerto Vallarta travel tips.

 - Try to blend in as much as possible.
 That includes not flashing any bling.
 If you get noticed wearing any valuables, you’ll be much more likely to get mugged.

 - If you’re renting a car, which is always advisable, try to drive only during the day.
-This applies especially if you’re traveling between towns and intend on driving on the highway.
+This applies especially if you’re traveling between towns and intend to drive on the highway.

 - Don’t put all your money in one place.
 This includes carrying all of it with you or storing all of it in your hotel room.
 Store most of your money in your hotel room safe, and go out only with what you need for the day.